ytree-project/ytree/doc/source/Arbor.rst

 Working with Merger-Trees
 =========================

-The :class:`~ytree.arbor.arbor.Arbor` class is responsible for loading and providing access to merger-tree data.
+The :class:`~ytree.data_structures.arbor.Arbor` class is responsible for loading and providing access to merger-tree data.
 Below, we demonstrate how to load data and what can be done with it.